PostmanPeteB/18birds-portfolio/README.md

 ## Purpose of this repository
 This is a public portfolio repository prepared for technical review.
 It provides a high-level view of the product, architecture, engineering decisions, user experience, and selected implementation samples without exposing private production details.

+The working repo at https://github.com/18birds/18Birds is private and I am happy to walk you through the repo one on one if you would like.
+I have attached a screenshot of the home page and it shows:
+- Releases 3
+- Deployments 500+
+- Most of the .md files I use in the workflow - AGENTS.md is the orchestrator but there are a number of others dealing with workflow, security, architecture, patterns etc

 ## My role
 Founder, Product Lead, Engineering Lead